 3. Online Monitoring

 Utilize online brand protection tools to monitor the internet and social media channels to identify brand abuse and take swift action against domain squatters, phishers and infringing content.
-Solutions such as Truviss will actively monitor cyberspace to find infringements or online abuse of your brand name.
-This can be more beneficial in keeping track of your cyberspace than employing a ten or twenty-person team.
+Solutions such as Truviss, which employs Artificial Intelligence and Machine learning will actively monitor cyberspace to find infringements or online abuse of your name and instantly remove counterfeits and other threats to your brand.

 Also, engage with consumers to address concerns promptly.
 Wendy's famously uses its Twitter account to engage with customers, turning potential PR crises into positive interactions.